 What is a B2B loyalty program?
 How to build loyalty for B2B customers?
 What type of B2B loyalty programs exists?

 Gaining and retaining customers and clients have always been and will most likely continue to be a tedious task.
-Companies value grow according to the number of customers they gain, but reputation grows even more when the customer is loyal thanks to unique experiences felt every time, they deal with your company and brand.
+Companies' value grows according to the number of customers they gain, but reputation grows, even more, when the customer is loyal thanks to unique experiences felt every time, they deal with your company and brand.
 So why is customer loyalty important, you ask?
 All will be explained in the article below.
-You’ll read from the what, how and types.
+You’ll read from the what, how, and types.
 Happy read!